 You can now expunge multiple convictions.

-You can now have as many as five felonies expunged, as long as they are felonies of the 4th or 5th degree
+You could have as many as five felonies expunged, as long as they are felonies of the 4th or 5th degree, and even that limit of five has since been removed.
+(We are currently working on updating more statements in this article, but we suggest reading our newer article for the most updated laws).

 What is the Waiting Period for Criminal Record Sealing and Expungement in Ohio?

-You are not able to apply for expungement right away.
+As was the case in 2019, you are still not able to apply for expungement right away.
 After your conviction, there will be a waiting period before you can apply to have your records sealed.
 Following your conviction, the waiting period begins after any fines and restitution have been paid, and any probationary period is successfully completed.

-Waiting periods are determined by the type of conviction:
+Waiting periods in 2019 were determined by the type of conviction:

 - Misdemeanors: Generally, you must wait for one year to apply if you were convicted of a misdemeanor.